Zachc0des/Zachc0des-Portfolio/SQL study guide.md

   <BR> <BR> -^- ID: Column name, SERIAL: Data type that auto-increments the value for each new row(1,2,3,4,5),
    PRIMARY KEY: Specifies that this column is the primary key of the table.
   <BR><BR>
-  -- Time stamp TIMESTAMP: PostgreSQL command that creates a column for storing date and time values.
+  -- Time stamp TIMESTAMP: PostgreSQL command that creates a column for storing date and time values.<BR><BR>
-<BR><BR>
+  -- source_Ip INET: PostgreSQL command that creates a column for storing IP addresses in the INET data type.<BR><BR>
+  -- dust_ip INET: PostgreSQL command that creates a column for storing destination IP addresses in the INET data type.<BR><BR>
+  -- Port INTERGER: PostgreSQL command that creates a column for storing port numbers as integers.<BR><BR>
+  -- protocol VARCHAR: PostgreSQL command that creates a column for storing protocol names as variable character strings with a maximum length of 10 characters.<BR><BR>
+  -- Acion Varchar: PostgreSQL command that creates a column for storing action types (e.g., allow, deny) as variable character strings with a maximum length of 10 characters.<BR><BR>
+  -- bytes INTERGER: PostgreSQL command that creates a column for storing the number of bytes transferred as an integer.<BR><BR>
+  -- status VARCHAR: PostgreSQL command that creates a column for storing status messages as variable character strings with a maximum length of 20 characters.<BR><BR>